A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 Like the rest of the jock staff, he was out of work the day the music died so Lee went into voice-over work for area ad agencies and notably for WFSB TV3 in Hartford.
 He returned as WPOP's production manager from 1979-97.

-Lee is a well-known Hartford voice talent (e-mail);visit his site and see his note (8/3/16).
+Lee is semi-retired as a Hartford voice talent since he now lives in Florida (e-mail);visit his site and see his note (8/3/16).

 audio: July 5, 1974